20 Apr ESMA firms up reporting standards for EMIR in preparation for MiFID II

 Trade repositories are in the process of finalising their specifications for the RTS and are expected to publish them by the end of April.
 Firms will need to act quickly to ensure that they are prepared for these changes.
 The EMIR RTS is an opportunity for firms to revisit their reporting solutions ahead of MiFID II in 2018 and the RTS is a perfect demonstration of why it is so important to have robust and flexible solutions in place that can be radically altered with minimum impact to the business while under tight time pressure.

-Click to find out more about our EMIR solution and one platform model.
+Click to find out more about AxiomSL’s Trade and Transaction solution.